152 mm 45 caliber Pattern 1892: History

 In 1891 a Russian naval delegation was shown three guns designed by the French designer Canet.
 One was a 75/50 gun caliber gun, one was a 120/45 gun, and the last was a 152/45 gun.
 All three guns used fixed QF ammunition which produced a rate of fire of 15 rpm for the 75/50 gun, 12 rpm for the 120/45 gun and 10 rpm for the 152/45 gun.
 The Russians were impressed and in 1892 they negotiated a production license for all three guns.
 In practice the rate of fire of 10 rpm was hard to achieve due to difficulties with ammunition handling.
 The practical rate of fire varied by class of ship from a low of 2 rpm in the Petropavlovsk-class battleships, to a high of 7 rpm in single deck mounted guns.
 In 1901 the fixed ammunition was changed to separate loading QF cased charge and projectile.

 Construction

 There were two main series of the 152/45 guns produced.
 The first series of guns were constructed of a thick A tube, a 3.2 m long B tube and jacket.
-215 of the first series of guns were built between 1897–1901, 181 at the Obhukov factory and 37 at the Perm factory.
-During the Russo-Japanese war a number of gun barrels burst in action and a strengthened series of 133 guns were produced, 21 at the Obhukov factory and 112 at the Perm factory between 1909–1918.
+215 of the first series of guns were built between 1897 and 1901, 181 at the Obhukov factory and 37 at the Perm factory.
+During the Russo-Japanese war a number of gun barrels burst in action and a strengthened series of 133 guns were produced, 21 at the Obhukov factory and 112 at the Perm factory between 1909 and 1918.
 The strengthened series of guns had a thinner A tube reinforced with three sections of B tube and a jacket which was 4 m long.

 Naval use

-The 152/45 guns armed the majority of armored cruisers, pre-dreadnought battleships and protected cruisers of the Imperial Russian Navy built between 1890–1916.
+The 152/45 guns armed the majority of armored cruisers, pre-dreadnought battleships and protected cruisers of the Imperial Russian Navy built between 1890 and 1916.